CareerDevelopmentHub/receipe_finder/README.md

 # Recipe Finder

+## Overview

-This is a simple web application that allows users to find recipes based on ingredients using the Edamam API.
+Recipe Finder is a web application that allows users to search for recipes using a variety of criteria, including ingredients, cuisine, dietary restrictions, and more.

+## Features

+Search for recipes using a variety of criteria, including ingredients, cuisine, dietary restrictions, cooking time, and more.
+Save your favorite recipes to your account for easy access later.
+Rate and review recipes to share your feedback with other users.

 ## Usage